About the Blueprint

 Launch of the Blueprint

-INDU-ZERO is convinced that the Blueprint, which will be delivered during the official end event (link naar pagina end event) on the 7th of October 2021, provides the various interested parties with a realistic starting point for actually building the factories.
+The public version of the Blueprint has been delivered during the official end event on 7 October 2021.
+It provides the various interested parties with a realistic starting point for actually building the factories.

 In the Blueprint all the necessary information can be found as a starting point.
 During the project all the preliminary work has been done regarding the development of the logistics, the products, the production, the factory layout and the on-site assembly.

-Depending on your level of interest you can read generic information in the public version or require a free of charge personal code to review more in depth technical details.
+Depending on your level of interest you can read generic information in the public version which was launched today.
+At the end of 2021/beginning of 2022 you will be able to require a free of charge personal code to review more in depth technical details.

 In order to be able to build the Smart Renovation Factories, the market potential must be demonstrated.
 This is why the Blueprint also includes a business case which investigates various relevant topics.